mllrr96/Medusa-Admin-Flutter/README.md

 ### iOS
 You need to sideload the latest ipa file found in [releases](https://github.com/mllrr96/Medusa-Admin-Flutter/releases) to your iPhone, checkout [Sideloadly](https://sideloadly.io/) or [AltStore](https://altstore.io/) for more info about sideloading.

+### How to connect the app to your MedusaJs backend
+- Open the app and click on set URL, then enter your MedusaJs backend URL (e.g. https://your-backend-url.com) and click on save
+- Enter your email and password and click on sign in

 ##  Build it yourself
 Add [Flutter](https://docs.flutter.dev/get-started/install) to your machine